DucManhPhan/DucManhPhan.github.io/_posts/2019-01-09-Annotations-in-java.md

 - ```@ComponentScan("source_path")``` and ```@EnableWebMvc``` annotations

     They are required for Spring to find and configure all annotated classes.
-Spring will search for annotations on classes specified in the value parameter that is passed to @ComponentScan i.e "com.company.project".
+Spring will search for annotations on classes specified in the value parameter that is passed to ```@ComponentScan``` i.e "com.company.project".
 Therefore, if you've spedified root package, ajust accordingly.

 - ```@Controller``` annotation

     It will notify for Spring that the below class is a controller.
-Then, this class can receives requests direct to the corresponding method identified by the @RequestMapping annotation.
+Then, this class can receives requests direct to the corresponding method identified by the ```@RequestMapping``` annotation.

 - ```@RequestMapping(value="/", method=RequestMethod.GET)``` annotation

-    When a controller receives the requests with the specific path, it will route to the method that is determined by the @RequestMapping annotation.
+    When a controller receives the requests with the specific path, it will route to the method that is determined by the ```@RequestMapping``` annotation.

 - ```@Configuration``` annotation

     It will identify the class that is accompanied with it, as a configuration class.

-    These classes consist principally of @Bean-annotated methods that define instantiation, configuration, and initialization logic for objects that are managed by the Spring IoC container.
+    These classes consist principally of ```@Bean-annotated``` methods that define instantiation, configuration, and initialization logic for objects that are managed by the Spring IoC container.

-    Annotating a class with the @Configuration indicates that the class can be used by the Spring IoC container as a source of bean definitions.
+    Annotating a class with the ```@Configuration``` indicates that the class can be used by the Spring IoC container as a source of bean definitions.
 The simplest possible @Configuration class would read as follows:

+- ```@ModelAttribute``` annotation

 <br>